saidsay-so/gateau/README.md

 A simple wrapper to import cookies from browsers for curl, wget and httpie.

-Usage: [-c ARG] [--session] --session-urls ARG... [-b ARG] [--bypass-lock] COMMAND ...
+Usage: gateau [-r=ARG] [--session] [--session-urls=ARG]... [-b=ARG] [--bypass-lock] COMMAND ...

 Available options:
-    -c, --cookie-db <ARG>     Ccookie database path
+    -r, --root-path=ARG     Browser root path
-        --session             Open the browser in a new context and output the saved cookies when it closes --session-urls <ARG>  URLs to open in the session -b, --browser <ARG>       Browser(s) to import cookies from Supported browsers: chrome, chromium, firefox, edge
+        --session           Open the browser in a new context and use the saved cookies when it closes
-        --bypass-lock         Bypass the lock on the database (can cause read errors) -h, --help                Prints help information
+        --session-urls=ARG  URLs to open in the session -b, --browser=ARG       Browser(s) to import cookies from --bypass-lock       Bypass the lock on the database (can cause read errors) -h, --help              Prints help information
     -V, --version           Prints version information

 Available commands:
     output                  Output cookies to stdout in the specified format wrap                    Wrap a command with the imported cookies

 > gateau output --help